open-telemetry/opentelemetry-dotnet/src/OpenTelemetry/README.md

    [KiB](https://en.wikipedia.org/wiki/Kibibyte).
 This value must be between 1 MiB and 128 MiB (inclusive), or it will be rounded to the closest upper or lower limit.
-The log file will never exceed this configured size, and will be rewriten in a circular way.
+The log file will never exceed this configured size, and will be overwritten in a circular way.

 3. `LogLevel` is the lowest level of the events to be captured.
 It has to be one of the